 Caustic soda flakes and solution are used in production of consumer chemicals and products of organic chemicals, textile industry, paper and pulp, alumina, soap and detergents, inorganic chemicals, and dyes.

-Drawback: Due to high cost of sodium carbonate this process is not encouraged in large production scale.
+Drawback in caustic soda production by lime soda process: Due to high cost of sodium carbonate this process is not encouraged in large production scale.
 For instant preparation in small scale this process was practiced.